 Number of Fellows: 2 fellows per year

-Stipend: $78,000/year plus benefits and stipends for travel to elective shoulder & elbow opportunities (subject to change)
+Stipend: $ $83,500/year plus benefits and stipends for travel to elective shoulder & elbow opportunities (subject to change)

 Location: Massachusetts General and New England Baptist Hospitals, Boston.

-The Boston Shoulder and Elbow Fellowship is based at the Massachusetts General Hospital, as part of the Mass General Brigham Healthcare System, Harvard Medical School, and New England Baptist Hospital in Boston.
-Our mission is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder.
-Our training program has formally been in place since the 2001-2002 academic year, having previously existed in some form since 1998.
+The Boston Shoulder and Elbow Fellowship (Boston Shoulder Institute) is based at the Massachusetts General Hospital, as part of the Mass General Brigham Healthcare System at Harvard Medical School, and also at the New England Baptist Hospital in Boston.
+Our mission is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder and elbow.
+Our training program has formally been in place since 1998.
 Each year we strive to offer an even better curriculum and training experience to the next generation of shoulder and elbow surgeons by growing and developing our program with cutting edge research and theory.

 Throughout the training program the fellows will be asked to practice cost-effective health care and resource allocation that does not compromise quality of care.
 He/she will need to advocate for quality patient care and assist patients in dealing with system complexities.
 Training is keenly centered upon delivery of integrated care for the patient through an outcome and value driven shoulder care model.
 The experience will entail exposure to all problems affecting the shoulder from arthroscopy to arthroplasty and with an emphasis on complex problem solving.
 Approaches to traumatic and reconstructive management of elbow will also be part of the experience.
 By the end of the program the fellow is expected to be proficient in the management of the entire gamut of shoulder and elbow surgery, from diagnosis to both operative and non-operative management.
-Fellows are credentialed as full Attending Physicians and our program provides a busy operative experience with each fellow involved in over 400 cases either as surgeon or first assistant.
+Fellows are credentialed as full Attending Physicians, depending on Visa status for international fellows, and our program provides a busy operative experience with each fellow involved in over 500 cases either as surgeon or first assistant.

 The objectives of our fellowship training program aim to allow fellows the opportunity to develop the best surgical skills through superior training and experience with routine and complex surgical issues; autonomy in judgment for patient care paths and exposure to international best practices and technique.